 Federal Indian Law, Indian Housing, Tribal Government, Corporate Law, Tribal Sovereignty.

-Montana and Oklahoma (Not Licensed in the State of Colorado); U. S. District Court for the District of Colorado, the District of Montana, and the District of Eastern Oklahoma; U.S. Court of Claims for the Federal Circuit, U.S. Court of Appeals for the Tenth Circuit; Fort Berthold District Court, Fort Peck Tribal Court, Yankton Sioux Tribal Court, Cheyenne and Arapaho Tribal Court; and the Ute Indian Tribal Court.
+Colorado, Montana and Oklahoma; U. S. District Court for the District of Colorado, the District of Montana, and the District of Eastern Oklahoma; U.S. Court of Claims for the Federal Circuit, U.S. Court of Appeals for the Tenth Circuit; Fort Berthold District Court, Fort Peck Tribal Court, Yankton Sioux Tribal Court, Cheyenne and Arapaho Tribal Court; and the Ute Indian Tribal Court.